vechain/grant-program/README.md

    3. Name the new file after your project: `project_name.md`.
    4. Fill out the template with the details of your project.
 The more information you provide, the faster its review process will be.
    5. Once you're done, create a pull request.
 The pull request should only contain _one new file_, that is the Markdown file you created from the template.
-   6. Please read the [disclaimer](disclaimer.md) carefully before applying for VeChain General Grant.
+   6. Please read the [disclaimer](disclaimer.md) carefully before applying for Vechain General Grant.

 2. **Preliminary Review**